ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs

 \section{Evaluation of ProveRAG}

 To answer each research question, we discuss the curation of the dataset for (\textbf{RQ1}) and provide results for different RAG techniques (\textbf{RQ1 and RQ2}).
-Furthermore, we support the efficacy of provenance by using evaluation metrics (\textbf{RQ3}), show how each URL attributed to the \textit{Gen. LLM's} response (\textbf{RQ3}), and finally we evaluate ProveRAG on another LLM (Llama-3.1) and we will show some specific examples of ProveRAG's responses.
+Furthermore, we support the efficacy of provenance by using evaluation metrics (\textbf{RQ3}), and we evaluate ProveRAG on another LLM to assess generalizability.
+Finally, we will show specific examples to demonstrate ProveRAG's effectiveness.